tbozk/Arbitrage-Monitor/README.md

 - Initially, all possible pairs were fetched.
 From there, all possible triplets of the following form were constructed: AB, BC, AC.
 - The rest is very simple async logic.
 - Because some pairs' data are sent in such a short span of time, no price discrepancies might occur.
 To account for this, I added a 5-second cool down for each pair.
-- Amongst all possible triplets, I prioritized the ones containing symbols that have been known to show high volatility and those paired with fiat currencies experiencing significant fluctuations (such as TRY)).
+- Amongst all possible triplets, I prioritized the ones containing symbols that have been known to show high volatility and those paired with fiat currencies experiencing significant fluctuations (such as TRY) to maximize arbitrage potential.
+These picks were mostly hand-made.

 The entirety of this project was built by me, Tuna Bozkurt.
 I look forward to hearing back from the TankX team.